fleetdm/fleet/docs/Configuration/fleet-server-configuration.md

 configure Fleet to use AWS SES natively rather than through SMTP.

-A configured email backend is required for sending user invites, resetting passwords, verifying user email address changes, and Multi-Factor authentication within Fleet (without using an SSO identity provider).
+A configured email backend is required for sending user invites, resetting passwords, verifying user email address changes, and multi-factor authentication within Fleet (without using an SSO identity provider).

 ### backend